cloud-crafts/sg-ripper/README.md

 # sg-ripper

-`sg-ripper` is a tool that can be used to detect which Security Group is in use in an AWS account and which one can be removed.
+`sg-ripper` is a tool that can be used to detect unused Security Groups an Elastic Network Interfaces in an AWS account.

 `sg-ripper` gives detailed information about which ENI (Elastic Network Interfaces) is attached to which Security Group and what kind of AWS resource is using that ENI.
 It also can detect which ENIs are potentially stuck